bsherman/ublue-custom/README.md

   - `just setup-gaming-linux` - Install Linux/Tux games plus a Tron/lightcycle game
   - `just setup-gaming-minecraft` - Install PrismLauncher (Minecraft for Java) and Bedrock Edition launcher
   - `just setup-gaming-serious` - Install Steam, Heroic Game Launcher, Bottles, and community builds of Proton.
 MangoHud is installed and enabled by default, hit right Shift-F12 to toggle
-  - `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command

 Check the [just website](https://just.systems) for tips on modifying and adding your own recipes.